HTTPArchive/almanac.httparchive.org/src/content/en/2020/privacy.md

   )
 }}

-We examine the largest (most widely used) trackers and plot the prevalence of the 10 most popular ones.
+We examined the most widely used trackers and plot the prevalence of the 10 most popular ones.

 {{ figure_markup(
   image="privacy-biggest-third-party-trackers.png",